 Because of the numerous risks and uncertainties associated with biopharmaceutical product development and commercialization, we are unable to accurately predict the timing or amount of future expenses or when, or if, we will be able to achieve or maintain profitability.
 Currently, we have no products approved for commercial sale, and to date we have not generated any product revenue.
 We have financed our operations primarily through the sale of equity securities, government grants, economic development loans and capital lease and equipment financing.
 The size of our future net losses will depend, in part, on the rate of growth or contraction of our expenses and the level and rate of growth, if any, of our revenues.
-Our ability to achieve profitability is dependent on our ability, alone or with others, to complete the development of our products successfully, obtain the required regulatory approvals, manufacture and market our proposed products successfully or have such products manufactured and marketed by others and gain market acceptance for such products.
+Our ability to achieve profitability in future years is dependent on our ability, alone or with others, to complete the development of our products successfully, obtain the required regulatory approvals, manufacture and market our proposed products successfully or have such products manufactured and marketed by others and gain market acceptance for such products.
 There can be no assurance as to whether or when we will achieve profitability.

-We will require substantial additional capital in the future.
+We may require substantial additional capital in the future.
 If additional capital is not available, we will have to delay, reduce or cease operations.

-Development of our HyperAcute product candidates, indoximod, NLG919 and any other product candidates will require substantial additional funds to conduct research, development and clinical trials necessary to bring such product candidates to market and to establish manufacturing, marketing and distribution capabilities, either internally or through collaborations with third parties.
+Development of our product candidates will require substantial additional funds to conduct research, development and clinical trials necessary to bring such product candidates to market and to establish manufacturing, marketing and distribution capabilities, either internally or through collaborations with third parties.
 Our future capital requirements will depend on many factors, including, among others:

-- the scope, rate of progress, results and costs of our preclinical studies, clinical trials and other research and development activities; - the scope, rate of progress and costs of our manufacturing development and commercial manufacturing activities; - the cost, timing and outcomes of regulatory proceedings (including FDA review of any BLA or NDA we submit); - payments required with respect to development milestones we achieve under our in-licensing agreements; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - the costs associated with commercializing our product candidates, if they receive regulatory approval; - the cost and timing of developing our ability to establish sales and marketing capabilities; - competing technological efforts and market developments; - changes in our existing research relationships; - our ability to establish collaborative arrangements to the extent necessary; - revenues received from any existing or future products; and - payments received under any future strategic collaborations.
+- the scope, rate of progress, results and costs of our preclinical studies, clinical trials and other research and development activities; - the scope, rate of progress and costs of our manufacturing development and commercial manufacturing activities; - the cost, timing and outcomes of regulatory proceedings (including FDA review of any BLA or NDA we file); - payments required with respect to development milestones we achieve under our in-licensing agreements; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - the costs associated with commercializing our product candidates, if they receive regulatory approval; - the cost and timing of developing our ability to establish sales and marketing capabilities; - competing technological efforts and market developments; - changes in our existing research relationships; - our ability to establish collaborative arrangements to the extent necessary; - revenues received from any existing or future products; and - payments received under any future strategic collaborations.

 We anticipate that we will continue to generate significant losses in the future as we incur expenses to complete our clinical trial programs for our product candidates, build commercial capabilities, develop our pipeline and expand our corporate infrastructure.
-We believe that our existing cash and cash equivalents and certificates of deposit, including the proceeds from our follow-on public offering that closed on February 4, 2013, and proceeds received to date from our ATM offering, if any, will allow us to fund our operating plan well into 2015, although not through commercialization and launch of revenue producing products.
+We believe that our existing cash and cash equivalents and certificates of deposit will allow us to fund our operating plan through the end of 2016.
 However, our operating plan may change as a result of factors currently unknown to us.